Roghni naan is the traditional Pakistani naan with salivating butter flavor. Extremely soft, and fluffy to serve with curries and kebabs.

 Ingredients

 In a deep bowl, add instant yeast, sugar, and ⅓ cup lukewarm water.
-Cover the bowl and let it rise for 10 to 15 minutes.
+Cover the bowl and allow it to rest for 10 to 15 minutes.

 After 15 minutes, the yeast will show a puffy texture.
 At this stage, add all-purpose flour, wheat flour, salt, baking powder, baking soda, oil/butter, and yogurt.